-South Africa's G20 Presidency for 2025: A Catalyst for Energy Investment in Africa n 2025, South Africa will hold the rotating presidency of the G20. industrialized nation and an energy hub, South Africa's leadership could play a pivotal role in attracting investment to the continent's energy sector.
-By leveraging its G20 platform, South Africa can push for increased funding from global partners, particularly for natural gas projects, which are critical for Africa's in financing TotalEnergies' \$20 billion Given its position as Africa's most Mozambique LNG project.
+Japan Bank for International Cooperation, among other lenders, have played a key role in financing TotalEnergies' \$20 billion Mozambique LNG project.
 Additionally, several G20 countries are driving further investment, with Italy's Eni developing new LNG facilities in the Republic of Congo, bp expanding operations in Senegal and Mauritania, Norway's Equinor advancing the Tanzania LNG development and ExxonMobil spearheading Rovuma LNG in Mozambique.
-South Africa can advocate for G20 nations to energy security and economic increase their financial backing for new gas development. projects, which have the potential to boost While renewable energy is rapidly production, enhance energy security and expanding across the continent, Africa attract much-needed investment to the continues to rely heavily on coal, oil and continent.
+South Africa can advocate for G20 nations to increase their financial backing for new gas projects, which have the potential to boost While renewable energy is rapidly production, enhance energy security and expanding across the continent, Africa attract much-needed investment to the